NolanMeacham/Asteroids-Game_Python/README.md

 (Programmed using Object Oriented Programming)

 ## Getting Started
+---
----Make sure you have Python 3.8.0 or newer and arcade 2.5.5 or new installed and running on your machine.
+Make sure you have Python 3.8.0 or newer and arcade 2.5.5 or new installed and running on your machine.
 You can install Arcade by opening a terminal and running the following command.
 ```